cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/notes.md

 # aws-nat-bastion-bosh-cf

-Setup the pre-requisites, clone this repo, run the commands, and you'll have a fully functional Cloud Foundry to deploy applications on AWS.
+Setup the prerequisites, clone this repo, run the commands, and you'll have a fully functional Cloud Foundry to deploy applications on AWS.

 How does it work?
 [Terraform](https://www.terraform.io/) configures the networking infrastructure on AWS, next `bosh-init` sets up the BOSH Director, then BOSH installs Cloud Foundry.

 ## Goals

   * Resizable - Start small, but can grow as big as you need.
 See `config/aws/cf-<size>.yml` for examples.
-  * Accessable - Give users the ability to try Cloud Foundry on AWS as quickly and easily as possible
+  * Accessable - Give users the ability to try Cloud Foundry on AWS as quickly and easily as possible.
   * Configurable - Manage the deploy manifests with [Spruce](https://github.com/geofffranks/spruce).

-## Pre-requisites
+## Prerequisites

+The documentation is built around running the commands from a Mac OS X laptop as your workstation.

   * Amazon Web Services account
-  * Homebrew
+  * A Mac OS X Homebrew Toolchain (Xcode -> Git -> Homebrew)

 ## Amazon Web Services